katewhee/networking-course/_pages/overview.md

 This course is made up of three major components:

 - **Labs**.
 Labs will generally be due every week on Fridays.
 Occasionally, you get an extra week for a lab when you are implementing a new concept.
 Labs are turned in through Github.
 For every lab, there is also a feedback component.
 This feedback gives you a chance to tell me what you liked and did not like about the lab so that I can improve the labs for future years.
 Writing good code, and not code that works, is an important part of this class.
-To help facilitate better code craftsmanship, you will be meeting with randomly selected groups three times throughout the semester.
+To help facilitate better code craftsmanship, you will be meeting with randomly selected groups two times throughout the semester.
 This meeting will give you a chance to talk about the problems you faced and show each other how you implemented the lab.
 The point of this exercise is to learn from each other.
 These craftsmanship meetings will be a small part of your grade.

 - **Homeworks**.
 Homeworks are due one week after the unit's material is covered.
 They will cover information from the lecture and book.
 They will typically consist of problems from the textbook and a [Wireshark lab](https://gaia.cs.umass.edu/kurose_ross/wireshark.htm){:target="_blank"}, where you get hands-on experience with protocols using [Wireshark](https://www.wireshark.org){:target="_blank"}.
 The Wireshark labs can be pretty tedious, so rather than submitting endless screenshots and meaningless packet information, you will be doing the Wireshark labs based on the honor system.
 Do the Wireshark lab and indicate that you have done them on your homework—that's the only proof I need.